-As expected the case of $\rho/h=1.2$ does coincide with the Q1 element, see Figure 6.
-Recall that at the Gauss points the shape functions of the Q1 finite element and the interpolation functions for EFG with $\rho/h=1.2$ are almost identical, thus the eigenvalue analysis should give similar results.
+As expected the case of $\rho/h = 1.2$ does coincide with the Q1 element, see Figure 6.
+Recall that at the Gauss points the shape functions of the Q1 finite element and the interpolation functions for EFG with $\rho/h = 1.2$ are almost identical, thus the eigenvalue analysis should give similar results.

 By increasing ρ/h up to 2.2 with the same consistency requirement the bandwidth of the matrix is increased.
 Nevertheless, the same number of non-physical locking modes is obtained.
-Notice however that an increase of the dilation parameter improves the smoothness of the approximation.
+Notice, however, that an increase of the dilation parameter improves the smoothness of the approximation.
 The same modes are obtained but the interpolation of the displacements is more smooth.
 This clearly indicates that an increase of the dilation parameter does not preclude locking.
 In fact the same modes will still present locking.

-This conclusion does not contradict previous numerical experiments [7, 6, 8].
+This conclusion does not contradict previous numerical experiments [6-8].
 In Figure 10 the evolution of eigenvalue as ν goes to 0.5 is plotted for the same non-physical locking mode obtained first with $\rho/h=1.2$ and then with 2.2.
-As noticed before the shape of the mode is improved increasing the dilation parameter.
-This is a clear indication that at a given point x more particles interact and a better interpolation is obtained.
+As noticed before the shape of the mode is improved increasing the dilation parameter, i.e. the interpolation of the displacements is more smooth.
+This is a clear indication that at a given point ${\bf x}$ more particles interact (card I_x^ρ is increased) and a better interpolation is obtained.
 This better approximation does not preclude locking but reduces its effect by decreasing the eigenvalue.
 As ν goes to 0.5 the energy needed grows unbounded but for a constant ν as ρ/h increases the eigenvalue decreases.
-Thus volumetric locking is not suppressed when the dilation parameter increases but, as noticed in [7, 6, 8] its effect is attenuated.
+Thus volumetric locking is not suppressed when the dilation parameter increases but, as noticed in References [6-8] its effect is attenuated.